jmsfwk/foodly/content/garden-diary/2020-08-09/index.md

 ---
-title: "2020-08-09"
+title: 9 August 2020
 date: 2020-08-09T19:32:51Z
 ---

 I planted out 5 pea plants today (*Hurst Green Shaft*).
 The two closest to the house are bigger and have better root systems.
-They should grow to about 70cm, so I'll need to new, taller stakes.
+They should grow to about 70cm, so I'll need new, taller stakes.
 They should be ready to harvest in about 10 weeks (mid October).

 <!--more-->